CityOfPhiladelphia/phila-vue-mapping/README.md

 # phila-vue-mapping

-phila-vue-mapping is a library of Vue components that can be used in mapping apps which use Vue.js.
+phila-vue-mapping is a library of Vue components that can be used in mapping apps which use [Vue.js](https://vuejs.org/v2/guide/) and [Vuex](https://vuex.vuejs.org/).
 It includes many mapping components such as [Maps](https://github.com/CityOfPhiladelphia/phila-vue-mapping/wiki/Map), [ESRI WebMaps](https://github.com/CityOfPhiladelphia/phila-vue-mapping/wiki/EsriWebMap), and [Cyclomedia Widgets](https://github.com/CityOfPhiladelphia/phila-vue-mapping/wiki/CyclomediaWidget), etc.

 ![](https://s3.amazonaws.com/mapboard-images/phila-vue-mapping/phila-vue-mapping.JPG)